Hey everyone, today I share the mic with Scott Oldford, founder of LeadCraft and master marketer whose expertise is in Internet marketing.

 - 36:10 – People love conversations and instantaneous replies

-- 37:52 – Scott shares how micro-dosing and LSD have completely changed his life
+- 37:52 – Scott shares how micro-dosing has completely changed his life

 - 38:55 – Kills all his filters and helps him be his authentic self